The details of Lipman Karas’ commitment to protecting the privacy of its clients, contacts and staff are set out below.

 - Regulators or other government or supervisory bodies with a legal right to the material or a legitimate interest in material.

-Where Lipman Karas is entering into an engagement with a third party, we will ensure that the third party is compliant with the GDPR and that information is disclosed on a confidential basis only.
-In the event that any such third party to which we transfer personal data, is outside of the European Union, we will ensure that all applicable Data Protection regulation is adhered to prior to effecting any such transfer.
+Where Lipman Karas enters into an engagement with a third party, we will ensure that the third party is compliant with the relevant privacy and data protection laws and regulations, including the GDPR, and that the personal information is disclosed on a confidential basis only.
+In the event that any such third party to which we transfer personal data is outside the European Union, we will ensure that all applicable data protection regulations are adhered to prior to effecting any such transfer.

 Rights of Data Subjects